emilyanncr/YoloLLM/README.md

 YoLo Insurance Inc. runs two AI assistants:

 - **YoLoBot** — a public customer-service chatbot.
-Its knowledge base was recently poisoned by an attacker who cloned the company site as **YouOnlyLiveOnce**; the bot now steers customers there.
+Ships **clean**: it only knows what's in its seeded KB and never mentions the fake site on its own.
+  An attacker (you, in this lab) runs a convincing clone of the company site as **YouOnlyLiveOnce** — your objective is to poison YoLoBot's KB so it starts steering customers to your clone.
 - **AgentBot** — an internal assistant used by support agents.
 It can look up policies/claims, search the KB, draft emails, manage tickets, read internal documents, and fetch internal URLs.